llvm/circt/docs/RationaleHWArith.md

 ### Q&A
 * **Q:** Does this support n-ary operations?
     * n-ary operations in this dialect would have to solve the issue of how width rules in expressions such as the following are handled:
-    `%0 = hwarith.add %0, %1, %2 : si6, si5, si4
+    `%0 = hwarith.add %0, %1, %2 : si6, si5, si4`
-    In the short term, we invision this dialect to be considering strictly binary operations.
+    In the short term, we envision this dialect to be considering strictly binary operations.
 Defining width inference rules for these is simpler and fits the immediate usecase.
 If, in the future, a need for n-ary operations comes up and is motivated clearly (e.g. for optimization purposes), the dialect should be adapted to support it.
 In this case, we expect n-ary operation rules to be a superset of those defined for binary operations.
 * **Q:** Does this support 0-width operands?
     * 0-width values might arise from arithmetic rules which reduce the bit width of an expression wrt. the operands to that expression.
 One case where such rule _may_ apply is in the implementation of modulo operations.
     We refrain from adding support at this point in time, since support for 0-width values in the remainder of the RTL dialects is, at time of writing, lacking/undefined.
-Once support is added in these downstream dialect, 0-width support in `hwarith` should be reconsidered.
+Once support is added in these downstream dialects, 0-width support in `hwarith` should be reconsidered.
 * **Q:** Does this support width inferred types?
     * Relying on width inference is relevant when referencing results of other width-inferred value.
 Without this, a user/frontend must itself know and apply width inference rules before generating the IR.
 Having width-inferred types will be convenient not only for generating IR, but also to leave room for width inference rules and optimizations to apply recursively.
 As an example:
     ```mlir